elerac/polanalyser/README.md

 # Polanalyser
 Polanalyser is polarization image analysis tool.

 It can be used for
 * Demosaicing of bayer images taken with a polarization camera
 * Analysis of Stokes vector
 * Analysis of Mueller matrix

+Currently, only linear polarization is assumed, and circular polarization is not taken into account.

 ## Requirement
 * OpenCV